 Lavender began her aerospace engineering career at Hughes Aircraft Company, El Segundo, Calif., in 1986, as an engineer on the F-15 APG-70 Radar Program.
 She joined Boeing in 1988 as an avionics engineer.
-Over the years she has held a variety of increasingly responsible positions, including program manager for the T-38 Avionics Upgrade Program and director of Tactical Aircraft Mission Systems in St. Louis.
+Over the years she has held a variety of positions of increasing responsibility, including program manager for the T-38 Avionics Upgrade Program and director of Tactical Aircraft Mission Systems in St. Louis.

 Lavender received a Masters in Business Administration from Washington University in St. Louis and holds a Bachelor of Science in Computer Engineering from the University of Illinois.
-She is currently a member of the board of directors of The United Way of Greater St. Louis and of The Magic House children's museum in St. Louis.
+She is currently a member of the board of directors of The United Way of Greater St. Louis, and also serves on the National Council for Washington University, Olin Business School.
+She also served on the board of directors for The Magic House children's museum in St. Louis.